LAST UPDATED: 22.01.2023

 It comes down to choice, of course.
 Some folks like familiarity, others like change and new experiences.
 And that’s what motorhome rental offers…

-- An excellent, ultra modern vehicle (unless you want something older and quirky)
+- Excellent, ultra modern vehicles (unless you want something older and more quirky)

-- Unlimited mileage (something some rental companies don’t do)
+- Unlimited mileage (something some rental companies don’t offer)

 - Breakdown cover